IschanLois/json-rpc-client-gen/README.md

 - Timeouts
 - Socket errors

 This will be emitted with the `error` event so appropriate on `error` handler can be given so it would not be thrown.
+This is emitted asynchronously so as to limit the interference with important synchronous operations of the consumer and the stub.

 ```JavaScript
 stub.on('error', (err) => {
    ...
 })
 ```

+### Usage error

+This will be `thrown` such as the wrong usage of the `batch` method (see [Batching](#batching)).
+This provides granular error handling for synchronous errors.

 ## Methods result access